 WTW Recommendation: 10/10 – it’s just something we couldn’t really function effectively without.
 You can decide what that says about us.

-3. A PORTABLE CHARGER OR 2.
+ESSENTIAL 3.
+A PORTABLE CHARGER OR 2.

-4. PACKING CUBES
+ESSENTIAL 4.
+PACKING CUBES

 These have been controversial in the backpacking community, but for us they are pretty much lifesaving.
-Living out of a backpack can be exceptionally frustrating at times, these make life just that little bit more enjoyable.
+Living out of a backpack can be very frustrating at times, these make life just that little bit more enjoyable.
 Packing cubes allow you to split everything you are bringing into sections so you know exactly where to find it.

 WTW Recommendation: 10/10 – they’re just so useful, Sam’s suitcase-style rucksack would be a nightmare without them.

-5. TRAVEL DETERGENT AND WASHING LINE
+ESSENTIAL 5.
+TRAVEL DETERGENT AND WASHING LINE

 Thailand is so deeply engrained into the backpacker circuit, that most places have 50BHT-per-kilo laundry services, but this may not be the case worldwide.
 We have tended to use laundrettes only for larger loads for practical reasons, but the costs soon add up, and 1kg is not a whole lot.
 Even when we use laundrettes though, we have used our detergent to pre-wash any stains that have crept in.

-The washing line is frankly genius.
+This washing line is frankly genius.
 It is compact and fastens between dorm beds, windows, and pretty much any space you can think of.

 You don’t need pegs as it has its own system of keeping your clothes on.
 It is useful for drying our hand washed clothes as well as wet swimsuits and shoes.
 There are simply no cons to this product.